prasetyowira/IC-RAG-Vector/README.md

 This combination ensures scalability, reliability, and performance, positioning the project uniquely at the intersection of blockchain decentralization and cutting-edge AI.

 ## Tech Stack
-- Frontend: React with Vite and Tailwind CSS, deployed as a dedicated frontend canister on-chain for seamless integration with the ICP backend.
+-** Frontend**: React with Vite and Tailwind CSS, deployed as a dedicated frontend canister on-chain for seamless integration with the ICP backend.

-- Backend: Rust and IC-CDK for backend logic, storage, and embedding handling.
+- **Backend**: Rust and IC-CDK for backend logic, storage, and embedding handling.

-- Indexing & Search: HNSW vector indexing for efficient semantic search.
+- **Indexing & Search**: HNSW vector indexing for efficient semantic search.

-- Embedding Generation: OpenAI API via rag-toolchain integration.
+- **Embedding Generation**: OpenAI API via rag-toolchain integration.

-- Storage: ICP Stable Memory for persistent and large-scale data management.
+- **Storage**: ICP Stable Memory for persistent and large-scale data management.

 This combination ensures scalability, reliability, and performance, positioning the project uniquely at the intersection of blockchain decentralization and cutting-edge AI